Old Synagogue (Erfurt)

-History and Preservation
+History and preservation

 The oldest parts of the building have been dated by dendrochronology to 1094.
 There was a second construction phase in the 12th century, from which part of the western wall, with a sandstone double-arched window, has been preserved.

 Around 1270, a larger synagogue incorporating parts of the earlier building was constructed.
 The western façade, with five lancet windows and a large rosette window, dates from this time.
 In the early 1300s, it was extended and another storey was added.

 After the Erfurt Massacre of 1349, in which the Jewish population was murdered and expelled from the city, the synagogue was damaged.
 The city of Erfurt took ownership of the building and later sold it to a local merchant.
 It was converted into a warehouse and a vaulted cellar was built underneath.
 The alterations considerably changed the interior of the building.
 For the next 500 years it was used for storing goods.

 From the 19th century, the building had various uses and had at different periods a ballroom, a restaurant and even two bowling alleys.
-These changes, and changes to the surrounding buildings, meant that the Old Synagogue, which is on a back lot down a narrow alleyway, was largely forgotten about.
-Its history wasn't recognised, which helped to protect it during the German period.
+These changes, and changes to the surrounding buildings, meant that the Old Synagogue, which is on a back lot down a narrow alleyway, was largely forgotten.
+Its history wasn't recognised, which helped to protect it during the Nazi period.

 It was not until the late 1980s that interest was awakened in the old building.
 The architectural historian Elmar Altwasser began to research it in 1992.
 Erfurt City Council bought the property in 1998 and extensively researched and conserved it.